Q. How can I book a room/apartment at University Mews?

 Q. Does the rent including Car Parking?
 Are there any extra costs?

 A. YES!
 We are offering undercover secure car parking.
-The electricity and water services has been connected period to your move in date.
-So you don’t have to pay for connection or disconnection fee for the electricity and water.
-You are required to pay for the usage and other charges of electricity and water services.
+You have to pay electricity and water charges if you take the whole 2bedroom or 3bedroom apartment.
 There is telephone line in the apartment.
 If you want set up your own Broadband Internet services (ADSL2+), telephone and Internet connection is also an additional cost.

 Q. I want to rent a room in a two or three bedroom apartment, do I have to find the roommate before I move in?
 If I don’t have anyone, whom will I be sharing the apartment with?